Remzi1993/javafx-hyperlink/SECURITY.md

 You will receive an initial acknowledgement within **5 business days**.
 If the report is valid:

 - I will work on a fix and publish a new stable release.
-- Once a fix is available you may disclose the issue publicly (or I will include credit in the release notes if you wish).
+- Once a fix is available, you may disclose the issue publicly (or I will include credit in the release notes if you wish).

 If the report is rejected (e.g. expected behavior or out of scope), I will explain why.
 Thank you for helping keep BrowserHyperlink secure!